Wii Sports: Gameplay

 Wii Sports consists of five separate sports games—tennis, baseball, bowling, golf, and boxing—accessed from the main menu.
 The games use the motion sensor capabilities of the Wii Remote to control the player's dominant arm and/or the appropriate sports equipment it wields.
 Boxing utilizes both Wii Remote and Nunchuk gestures to control both of the player's arms.
 The player moves the remote in a similar manner to how the separate games are played in real life; for example, holding and swinging the Wii Remote like a golf club, baseball bat, tennis racket or bowling ball.
 Some aspects of the gameplay are computer controlled.
 In tennis, player movement is controlled by the game's AI, while the swinging of the racket is controlled by the player.
 Baseball consists of batting and pitching, with all of the fielding and baserunning handled by the computer.
 Due to their turn-based nature, golf and bowling support hotseat multiplayer and can be played with just one Wii Remote that can be shared among players.

-The in-game Players are taken from the Wii's Mii Channel, which allows the user to create a Mii (a customized avatar) that can be imported into games that support the feature.
+The in-game players are taken from the Wii's Mii Channel, which allows the user to create a Mii (a customized avatar) that can be imported into games that support the feature.
 Wii Sports is the first Wii title to use this feature.
 Miis saved on the Wii will appear in the crowd during bowling games and as members of human-controlled teams in baseball.
-The non-player characters in the game were also created using the Mii Channel toolset.
 Miis created on one Wii can be transferred onto the internal memory of a Wii Remote for use on another Wii with different save data.